 First, there is a doctrine called ultra vires.
 It is a Latin term that essentially means that acts outside the permissible scope of authority set forth in the governing documents are an unauthorized activity that cannot be ratified by the board.
-As an example, if a nonprofit enters into a contract that is outside the scope of its permissible activities, the contract could be voided.
+In many states, this common law doctrine has been effectively abolished by statutes that grant corporations the power to do anything a person can do.
+However, the doctrine is applicable to most tax-exempt nonprofit corporations because they are required to limit their powers in their Articles of Incorporation to qualify for tax exemption.
+As an example, if a 501(c)(3) enters into a contract to endorse a political candidate that is outside the scope of its permissible activities, the nonprofit could argue that the contract could be voided.
 While there may be other arguments that could be raised to enforce an ultra vires contract, acting “ultra vires” puts the nonprofit at risk as well as those that are entering into transactions with it.

 Second, if directors act in ways that conflict with the nonprofit’s governing documents, they may be opening themselves up to an argument that they are breaching their fiduciary duties including the duty of due care and the duty of obedience.
 In most states, fulfilling one’s fiduciary duties is a prerequisite to a statute that basically says the board members can’t be held personally liable for their mistakes so long as the mistakes were made in good faith, out of loyalty and obedience to the corporation, and with due care.
-By failing to fulfill their fiduciary duties, the directors risk personal liability for any harm caused by their actions.
+Failing to comply with articles and bylaws breaches the duty of due care and obedience, risking liability for any harm caused by their actions.

 Third, if the directors are ignoring the rights of the nonprofit corporation, most states have a process that permits a group of directors (or voting members in a membership corporation) to get together to bring a derivative suit on behalf of the corporation.
 In the nonprofit context, a derivative suit is a lawsuit brought by a group of directors or members against a third party.
 That third party can be another insider such as another director or group of directors.
 These suits are brought from time to time when relations break down and factions form on the board of a nonprofit.